 Each term, we set our pupils a writing challenge.
 The theme for the challenge differs each time and there is a constraint of using no more than 100, in which to complete the challenge.
 Many of our pupils engage well with this challenge.
 Winners of the challenge are celebrated and shared in an assembly, and on our school website and X. Please see below for more about our challenges, over the last twelve months.

-Writing challenge - Summer 1 2025
+Writing challenge - Autumn 2025

 At Hollin, we proudly showcase a range of writing from across year groups from Nursery to Year 6.
 Our display is in a prominent area of school and is updated each term.

-From Spring 2023, we are going to introduce a 'Spelling Superstar award' across year groups 1-6.
-Class teams will choose two pupils from their class, to receive the award each half term.
-They will be presented with our special certificate and their names added to our new display.
+At Hollin, pupils in Year 1-6 take part in a weekly spelling challenge.
+Spellings are shared with pupils and sent home with them to learn, ready for the following week.
+Each half term, we award a 'Spelling Superstar' award to two recipients in each class, from Year 1 to Year 6.
+They are presented with our special certificate and their names added to our dedicated display.
 There are many reasons that pupils could receive this award.
 Pupils may receive this award for consistently learning their spellings, or for improving their spelling scores week on week.

 On Wednesday 17th May 2023 we were lucky enough to be joined by two fantastic authors, Richard O'Neil and Michelle Russell.
 Richard and Michelle have worked together to co-write 'Rag n Bone Bear' and Michelle has illustrated it.
 We welcomed Richard into school and Michelle via Zoom.
 You can read more about our day by clicking here.
 You can read more about our day by clicking here.